Clubs-Council-IIITH/interfaces/README.md

 -   **Database Integration**: Uses MongoDB for storage.
 -   **File Management**: Can perform CRUD Operations on Storage Files and generate URLs when downloading
--   **Mailing Support:** We have interfaces for sending html emails for various purposes.
+-   **Mailing Support:** We have interfaces for sending HTML emails for various purposes.

 ## Usage

-This microservice is meant to be ran with the docker-compose script, the source code for this can be found in the
+This microservice is meant to be run with the docker-compose script, the source code for this can be found in the
 [`services repo`](https://github.com/Clubs-Council-IIITH/services).